akronborn/Phrasebook/README.md

 Disclaimers: I'm a Back-end programmer who fits the memes about being afraid of CSS.
 In 2020, I will become a CSS ninja, making a weaker area a strength.

-It's a prototype I knocked out overnight, working on the look and download directory (downloads to root folder on my end, not so on Heroku) this weekend.
+It's a prototype I knocked out overnight, working on the look (I would normally not use internal css) and download directory (downloads to root folder on my end, not so on Heroku) this weekend.